Village News Issue No.113 March 2019

 If you witness or know of an incident or an accident which occurs within Swanley

-Village, can we please ask you to immediately report this to the police or the
+Village, please report this immediately to the police or the authorities.

 We would also ask you to copy such records of the accident/incidents to the